RADAR-base/RADAR-REST-Connector/README.md

 `docker/users/`.
 Get an access token and refresh token for the user using for example the [Fitbit OAuth 2.0 tutorial page](https://dev.fitbit.com/apps/oauthinteractivetutorial).

+For automatic configuration for multiple users, please take a look at `scripts/REDCAP-FITBIT-AUTH-AUTO/README.md`.

 Copy `docker/source-fitbit.properties.template` to `docker/source-fitbit.properties` and enter
 your Fitbit App client ID and client secret.